RyanKruger1/senior-assement-mobile/README.md

 # Senior Assessment: Section 3 - Mobile

-This repository is created to showcase the authors Mobile automation testing abilities.
+This repository is created to showcase the authors _mobile automation testing abilities_.

 This repo consist of a Java mobile automation framework, powered by appium.
 The only mobile operating system being used is **Android**.